MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark: Further Details of MMS-VPR Dataset

 \item \textbf{Temporal robustness:} Environmental variation across different times of day, weeks, months, seasons, and weather conditions, providing a more robust training foundation for place recognition algorithms. \end{itemize}

 The spatial configurations of these pedestrian pathways closely resemble urban public streets but with a more comprehensive layout of diverse commercial places for various daily activities.
-This makes it particularly suitable for examining the performance of place recognition algorithms in real-world urban scenarios with complex pedestrian dynamics, addressing a significant gap in existing place recognition datasets.
+This makes it particularly suitable for examining the performance of place recognition algorithms in real-world urban scenarios with complex pedestrian dynamics.